rhymeas/TravelBlogr/IMPLEMENTATION_GUIDE.md

 **Answer: You can defer CDN setup!**

 **Why?**
-- ✅ Vercel already includes global CDN for free
+- ✅  do-not-use-this-anymore-no-vercel-we-use-railway-now already includes global CDN for free
 - ✅ Your static assets are cached worldwide
 - ✅ Images, CSS, JS served from edge locations